Music of Omaha: Hip-hop

-Today many hip hop shows are held at the Sokol Auditorium in Omaha's Little Bohemia, as well as The Waiting Room, The Slowdown, The Reverb Lounge and The Lookout Lounge.
+Today many hip-hop shows are held at the Sokol Auditorium in Omaha's Little Bohemia, as well as The Waiting Room, The Slowdown, The Reverb Lounge and The Lookout Lounge.

 Grammy nominated, Terrace Martin spent his summers in Omaha and learned the Omaha sound and picked up the saxophone.
 His father is noted Omaha jazz drummer, Curly Martin.

-Omaha Hip Hop/Rap acts from 2013 to 2019 include BOTH aka BXTH(2014 Best Hip Hop OEAA), M34N STR33T (2013 Artist of the Year & Best Hip Hop OEAA)members are rapper Conny Franko & beat maker producer Haunted Gauntlet, Third Eye Merchants, S1SW aka R0t, Black Jonny Quest, Dilla Kids, Marcey Yates, XoBoi, J.Crum, Articulate, Max Fischer, R0ach & Cool Drug Music.
+Omaha hip-hop acts from 2013 to 2019 include BOTH aka BXTH(2014 Best Hip Hop OEAA), M34N STR33T (2013 Artist of the Year & Best Hip Hop OEAA)members are rapper Conny Franko & beat maker producer Haunted Gauntlet, Third Eye Merchants, S1SW aka R0t, Black Jonny Quest, Dilla Kids, Marcey Yates, XoBoi, J.Crum, Articulate, Max Fischer, R0ach & Cool Drug Music.

 Surf music in Omaha

 One of Omaha's most famous exports is the influential surf band The Chevrons, who were voted Omaha's most popular band in 1966.
 Other 1960s surf and rock bands from Omaha include The Echos, 7 Legends, Velvet Haze, Little Denny Wonder, Freedom Road and The Beautiful People.
 Wee Willie and The Rockin Angels broke all attendance records at The Peony Park Ballroom (National Historic Landmark on the Lincoln Highway).
 Currently there are a handful of surf rock bands in the Big O including The Subvectors.